Research proposal development

 The KL2 Mentored Career Development Program is built upon a mentored clinical research experience.
 Prior to starting the program, you will work with your mentors and Center for Clinical and Translational Science (CCaTS) staff to develop and refine your research proposal.

 Your research proposal is due May 15 prior to beginning your program.
-It will address how your project relates to human disease and how it will advance knowledge in clinical research, using the definition set forth by the National Institutes of Health (NIH) in the Public Health Service Grant (PHS 398) instructions (see page III-26).
+It should address how your project relates to human disease and how it will advance knowledge in clinical research, using the definition set forth by the National Institutes of Health (NIH) in the Public Health Service Grant (PHS 398) instructions (PDF) (see page III-26).

 - Project summary

 - Detailed protocol budget (for protocol only — do not list salary, mentor or travel expenses)

 - Continuation format page (proposal — 12-page limit.
 If applicable, highlight changes made from original proposal.)

 Please note that a research proposal addresses significance, approach, innovation, investigator and environment, as well as the adequacy of the research with respect to inclusion of all sexes, genders, minorities and other special populations, as appropriate for the scientific goals of the research.

 As participation in a variety of research projects is advantageous, you may also take part in ongoing research projects conducted by your mentors, as long as this contributes to your career development.
 This may be especially appropriate in the first year of your training as you develop your own research proposal.

 Involvement in other research projects must not detract from the formulation or conduct of your own research projects or the successful completion of the didactic curriculum.
 This proposed experience should be a part of the initial application to the program and must be approved by the CCaTS KL2 Program Committee as part of the acceptance procedure.